-Teaching your family good eating habits is challenging, but it can lay the foundation of a lifetime of good health.
+Teaching your family good eating habits is challenging but can lay the foundation of a lifetime of good health.
 Here are a few tips to help make the “healthy-eating journey” fun for the whole family:

 1) Make meal preparation a family affair.
 Even if you only prepare one meal a week together, your children will appreciate the independence they gain from learning to cook.
 You don’t have to plan any special “cooking classes”.
 Just work side by side, delegating tasks when they have the skills and demonstrating tasks when they don’t.
 Teaching cooking techniques is easier and more important than teaching them how to fix specific recipes.